jamesorr/mocsy/README.rst

 Orr et al. (2015).
-More recently, mocsy was expanded by Orr et al. (2018) who added new routines to propagate uncertainties and compute sensitivities of derived variables to input variables (DIC, total alkalinity, temperature, salinity, total dissoloved inorganic phosphorus, and total dissolved silicon).
+More recently, mocsy was expanded by Orr et al. (2018) who added new routines to propagate uncertainties and compute sensitivities of derived variables to input variables (DIC, total alkalinity, temperature, salinity, total dissolved inorganic phosphorus, and total dissolved silicon).

 **Documentation and Examples**